Technology

 - Ground source heat pumps generate less CO2 than conventional heating systems.

-- The Energy Saving Trust (EST) says a 'typical' ground source heat pump could save you between less than £50 and around £1,500 a year, depending which heating system you're replacing.
+- The Energy Saving Trust (EST) says a 'typical' ground source heat pump could save you up to £1,200 a year, or add up to £50 to your annual heating bill, depending which heating system you're replacing.
 You can find out more information on ground source heat pump costs and savings.

 - You need to use electricity to power the pump which circulates the liquid in the ground loop.
 But for every unit of electricity used by the pump, you get between two and four units of heat – making this an efficient way to heat a building.

-- Cheaper Economy 7 electricity tariffs can be used to lower the cost of electricity to power the heat pump, and special heat pump tariffs may be available from some electricity suppliers.
+- Cheaper Economy 7 electricity tariffs can be used to lower the cost of electricity to power the heat pump.

 Don't pay more for energy than you need to.
 Use our independent switching site, Which?
 Switch, to make sure you're on the cheapest gas and electricity tariff for your home.